Camyo4650/MMM-Canvas2/README.md

 # MMM-Canvas2
-A more in-depth view from Canvas LMS modules
+A more in-depth view for Canvas LMS modules